 Mongolian blue spots Symptoms

-- Normal skin texture
+- Normal in skin texture

-- The spots are usually 2 - 8 centimeters wide
+- 2 to 8 centimeters wide

 Treatment of Mongolian blue spots